Heights of butterfly trees: Introduction

 Our next contribution is in regard to $h_n^{\B}$ for the case of nonsimple butterfly trees.
 In this setting, we no longer can provide full distributional descriptions.
 Instead, we focus on establishing lower and upper power-law bounds on the first moment $\E h_n^{\B}$. \begin{theorem} Let $\pi \sim \Unif(\B_n)$ and $h_n^{\B} = h(\mathcal T(\pi))$.
-Then $cN^\alpha \cdot (1 + o(1)) \le \E h_n^{\B} \le d N^\beta \cdot (1 + o(1))$ for $\alpha \approx 0.58496$, $\beta \approx 0.913189$, $c = 2$, and $d \approx 2.60958$. \end{theorem} The lower bound matches exactly the first moment for the simple case in \Cref{thm: sbt}.
+Then $cN^\alpha \cdot (1 + o(1)) \le \E h_n^{\B} \le d N^\beta \cdot (1 + o(1))$ for $\alpha \mathrel{{=}}{\log_2(3/2)} \approx 0.58496$, $\beta \mathrel{{=}}{\log_2} \xi \approx 0.913189$ {for $\xi = (1 + \sqrt 2 + \sqrt{2\sqrt 2 -1})/2$}, $c = 2$, and $d\mathrel{{=}} {2/(\sqrt 2 + \sqrt{2\sqrt 2 - 1} - 2)}\approx 2.60958$. \end{theorem} The lower bound matches exactly the first moment for the simple case in \Cref{thm: sbt}.
 A similar behavior was observed for the $\lis$ of nonsimple butterfly permutations in \cite{PZ24}, where again only power-law bounds were attained for the first moment $\E \lis(\pi)$.
 The main tools for \Cref{thm: nsbt} involve leveraging and iterating recursive relationships between the first two moments of $h_n^{\B}$, along with establishing additional properties for the top-left and top-right edge lengths---$\ell_n^{\B}$ and $r_n^{\B}$---for butterfly trees.
 Unlike in the simple case, where $r_n^{\B}$ aligned precisely with the $\lis$ of the corresponding butterfly permutations, we instead show that $r_n^{\B}$ now aligns with the number of cycles for this permutation.
 The number of cycles of butterfly permutations was more thoroughly studied in \cite{PZ24} than the LIS question in the nonsimple setting, as full nonasymptotic and asymptotic results were attainable for this statistic (that have behavior determined by moments that satisfy further recursive relations).
-It is also less clear how $h_n^{\B}$ compares to $\ell_n^{\B} + r_n^{\B}$, other than $h_n^{\B}$ should (at least asymptotically) be larger than $\ell_n^{\B} + r_n^{\B}$ that have mean still proportional to the above lower bound $N^\alpha$.
+It is also less clear how $h_n^{\B}$ compares to $\ell_n^{\B} + r_n^{\B}$, which now can both exceed or be smaller than the height and has average value match the lower bound in \Cref{thm: nsbt}.

+{To complement the theoretical bounds in \Cref{thm: nsbt}, we provide empirical evidence supporting the sublinear power-law scaling of the expected height of nonsimple butterfly trees.
+While the lower bound becomes strict from $n = 4$ onward by exact enumeration, larger-scale sampling suggests the lower bound may actually be asymptotically tight. }